sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### Explicit Permissions API authorization

 With any authentication mechanism, you can use our GraphQL API to set permissions for all repositories.
 If you choose to do this, this is the *only* mechanism that can be used for permissions—all others will be ignored.
-Follow [these instructions](../repo/permissions.md#explicit-permissions-api) for the mutations needed within the GraphQL API to configure access.
+Follow the instructions for the [mutations needed within the GraphQL API](../repo/permissions.md#explicit-permissions-api) to configure access.

 ### OpenID Connect authentication